AsadUrRehmanCs111/Data-Mining-Assignments/README.md

 ### Proper Definition:
 Treemaps are visualizations for hierarchical data.
 They are made of a series of nested rectangles of sizes proportional to the corresponding data value.
 A large rectangle represents a branch of a data tree, and it is subdivided into smaller rectangles that represent the size of each node within that branch.

+## Q40: what is N-vision and Auto-Visual?

+### N-vision:
+N-vision is company data collection data of computer vision or image processing.
+Dynamic interaction through data gloves and stereo Display.

+### Auto-Visual:
+Auto visual is a static interaction of users with data in the form of queries.